 Initial Medicare Enrollment Period

 This period begins 3 months before an individual turns 65 and lasts until 3 months after that individual turns 65.
-Those not already collecting Social Security before this period begins must either register for Medicare online or contact Social Security.
+Those not already collecting Social Security or Railroad Retirement Board benefits before this period begins must either register for Medicare online or contact Social Security.
 Most people sign up for Medicare Parts A and B during this time; late enrollment after the Initial Enrollment Period ends comes with lifelong penalties added to the Part B premium.

 General Medicare Enrollment Period

 Those who missed signing up for Medicare during the Initial Medicare Enrollment Period can sign up during the General Medicare Enrollment Period.
 It starts on January 1st and ends on March 31st.
-Coverage will begin July 1st.
+After you apply, coverage will begin on the first day of the next month.

 Special Enrollment Period